Think your ex is just being stubborn, playing mind games, stringing you along, leading you on?

 Your ex may still love you very much but holding back because of his/her never-ending decision making process.
 If you are lucky, they’ll tell you what is holding them back from making a decision, but most of the time all they’ll tell you is that “something” is missing or “something” just doesn’t feel right.
 When you ask them what that “something” is, they can’t tell you what it is, or they tell you one thing one time and another thing another time.

-It’s just your ex being the maximiser he/she is.
+That’s your ex being the maximiser he/she is.

 So what do you do, walk away?
 That’s certainly an option.
+There is however another option.
+It involves a little bit of work, and patience.